fypm2000/fypm2000.github.io/README.md

 ## Objective

-My journey in infromation techniology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a Cybersecurity Analyst.
+My journey in IT has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to become a Cybersecurity Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]